etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Report.md

 ###  Configuring Jaspersoft Studio Library Version
 !!! warning
     Etendo supports Jasper Reports compatible with JasperReports 6.0.0.
 So, if you are using a newer version of Jaspersoft Studio, you need to make sure that the version of the JasperReports library is 6.0.0.
-Its very important to use the correct version of JasperReports library,so the jrxml file can has the syntax compatible with Etendo.
+It is very important to use the correct version of JasperReports library,so the jrxml file has the syntax compatible with Etendo.

 * Go to `Settings` > `Jaspersoft Studio` > `Compatibility` > `Source .jrxml Version` and set it to 6.0.0.